rgerganov/py-air-control/README.md

 HEPA filter: replace in 3965 hours
 ```

-Using protocol version 2
+Switching the communication protocol
 ---
-Getting infos from protocol version 2 device.
-You need to specify the IP.
+Use --protocol to switch between communication protocols.
+The following command will try to retrieve the current status using the CoAP protocol:
 ```
-$ airctrl --ipaddr 192.168.0.17 --protocol 2
+$ airctrl --ipaddr 192.168.0.17 --protocol coap
 ```
-Other protocol 1 local network commands work as well.

 Usage via cloud services
 ---